RocketSmash9000/incredidot/README.md

 ## Cloning the project
 You can choose one of these options

+### [Reccomended] Use the GitHub app
+You will (*obviously*) need the GitHub app
+ 1. Add a new repository
+ 2. Click on "Clone repository..."
+ 3. Select "URL"
+ 4. Paste `https://github.com/RocketSmash9000/incredidot.git` into the URL textbar
+ 5. Select the folder you want the repository to be in
+ 6. Click "Clone"

 ### Git command (Windows)
 You will need to have Git installed.
  1. Open cmd or PowerShell in the folder you want the project cloned into.
 The folder should be empty.